uneeb125/obsidian-notes/5th Semester/Notes/POM/Incomplete CH3 Managing in a Global Environment.md

 ### Multidomestic
 - An MNC that decentralizes management and other decisions to the local country (polycentric).
 ### Transnational
-- An MNC that eliminates artificial geographical barriers and uses the best work practices and approaches from wherever.
+- An MNC that eliminates artificial geographical barriers and uses the best work practices and approaches from wherever (geocentric).

 # Combined Efforts
 ## Rights sale